conquer-online/comet/Readme.md

 # Comet
 Comet is a Conquer Online server project containing an account server and game server.
 The account server authenticates players, while the game server services players in the game world.
 This simple two-server architecture acts as a good introduction into server programming and networking.
 The server is interoperable with the Conquer Online game client, patch 5017 (not provided by this project).

+You can ask questions and provide feedback on [Cooldown](https://cooldown.io/topic/32-comet-open-source-conquer-online-server/) (a game programming forum).

 ![Example Picture](/img/example.jpg)

 ### Getting Started